zryska/Edge-Data-Store-Docs/Beta2/SDS/Searching.md

 Searching
 =====================

-Search in SDS provides a way to search text, fields, etc. across the Sequential Data Store.
-This document covers the searching for SdsStreams, SdsTypes, and SdsStreamViews.
+Search in SDS provides a way to search text, fields, and so on across the Sequential Data Store.
+This topic covers the searching for SdsStreams, SdsTypes, and SdsStreamViews.

 Searching for Streams
 =====================